-While the famous church organ inside this building fell victim to the First World War – as its pipes were melted down for the war effort – so did the last German Emperor’s ambition that his final resting place should be inside this building.
-Following the abdication of Wilhelm II, the disgraced monarch fled to the Netherlands, where he lived and died in exile at his estate in the town of Doorn.
-His body lies in a maroon-coloured coffin, in a small mausoleum in the gardens of this estate, eagerly awaiting his return to Germany upon the restoration of the Prussian monarchy according to the terms of his will.
+Even for the most powerful of the German royal families, a final resting place was not always final; and the choice of location would speak volumes about the deceased.
+Perhaps no more so than in the case of Wilhelm II – who would not be buried in the Berliner Dom.
+Following his abdication, the disgraced monarch fled to the Netherlands, where he lived and died in exile at his estate in the town of Doorn.
+His body lies in a maroon-coloured coffin, in a small mausoleum in the gardens of this estate, eagerly awaiting his return to Germany upon the restoration of the Prussian monarchy – according to the terms of his will.

-When the highly revered Queen Luise von Mecklenburg-Strelitz died aged only 34 of pneumonia in 1810, she was initially buried inside the Berliner Dom.
-Dying at such a young age cemented her reputation as the ‘soul of national virtue’, something that in her lifetime she had successfully cultivated.
-Venerated for her generosity and fashion sense (popularising the neckerchief as an accessory), she occupied a much more prominent role than her predecessors – frequently advising her husband on matters of governance and war.
-A mother of nine children, her attempts to secure a more advantageous peace with Emperor Napoleon after Berlin was occupied by French troops in 1806, earned her the respect and admiration of future generations and the introduction of the Order of Luise (the female equivalent of the Iron Cross) following her death.
+By the time Queen Luise von Mecklenburg-Strelitz died in 1810 – aged only 34- her reputation as the ‘soul of national virtue’, something that in her lifetime she had done much to cultivate, was already secure.
+Venerated for her generosity and fashion sense (popularising the neckerchief as an accessory), she occupied a much more prominent role than her predecessors – frequently advising her husband, Friedrich Wilhelm III, on matters of governance and war.
+A mother of nine children, her attempts to secure a more advantageous peace with Emperor Napoleon after Berlin was occupied by French troops in 1806, earned her the respect and admiration of future generations and led to the introduction of the Order of Luise (the female equivalent of the Iron Cross) following her death.

 Following her arrival in Berlin in 1793, Luise was presented with Schloss Charlottenburg as a residence by her father-in-law, then ruling King Frederick William II.
-The palace would become a favoured location, although the princess would spend much of her time at the Paretz Palace near Potsdam it was here that her husband decided to construct a mausoleum to serve as her final resting place.
+The palace would become a favoured location and, although the princess would spend much of her time at the Paretz Palace near Potsdam, it was here that her husband decided to construct a mausoleum to serve as her final resting place.

 The artist responsible for the original sacrophagi of Queen Luise, Christian Daniel Rausch, initially created a plaster version of the work that was sent to Rome to be made of Carrara marble.
 On the way back to Berlin, by boat, the vessel carrying the work was hijacked by an American ship, only for the work to be recovered by an English ship and eventually arrive in Berlin - five months late.

-Of the nine children that Luise brought into the world, two of those would eventually join her in this building – at least in part.
-Her eldest son, Friedrick Wilhem IV, often dubbed ‘the romanticist on the throne’ for the many buildings he constructed in Berlin and Potsdam would serve until 1861.
-After suffering from several strokes he would be left incapacitated and succeeded by his brother, Wilhelm I – the second oldest son of Queen Luise and Fredrick William III.
+Of the nine children that Luise brought into the world, two of those would eventually also join her in this building – at least in part.
+Starting with her eldest son, Friedrick Wilhem IV, often dubbed ‘the romanticist on the throne’ for the many buildings he constructed in Berlin and Potsdam.

 He would be succeeded by his brother in 1861, the most highly regarded of the Prussian Kings since Frederick the Great.
 By age 12, Wilhelm I was already an officer in the Prussian Army and fought alongside his father against Napoleon in the Wars of Liberation – participating in the defeat of the French Emperor at Waterloo, under Field Marshal von Blücher.
 As his brother left no heir to the throne, Wilhelm succeeded him in 1861 and – as was tradition – crowned himself in the East Prussian city of Königsberg at the Schlosskirche.